Dart-Code/Website/_docs/settings.md

 Whether to check you are using the latest version of the Dart SDK at startup.

 ## dart.cliConsole
-**Options:** `"debugConsole"` or `"terminal"`.
+**Options:** `"debugConsole"`, `"terminal"` or `"externalTerminal"`.
 <br />
 **Default:** `"debugConsole"`.
 <br />
-Whether to run Dart CLI apps in the Debug Console or the VS Code integrated terminal.
+Whether to run Dart CLI apps in the Debug Console or a terminal.
 The Debug Console has more functionality because the process is controlled by the debug adapter, but is unable to accept input from the user via stdin.

 - `debugConsole` - Run in the Debug Console pane, using the input as a REPL to evaluate expressions.
-- `terminal` - Run in the VS Code integrated terminal where input will be sent to stdin .
+- `terminal` - Run in the VS Code integrated terminal where input will be sent to stdin.
+- `externalTerminal` - Run in an external terminal where input will be sent to stdin.

 ## dart.closingLabels
 **Default:** `true`.